Skip to main content

 Inline annotation

-Add a score to any trace directly from the trace drawer — no queue required.
-Evaluations tab in the trace drawer showing inline annotation scores alongside automated eval results The Evaluations tab lists every score attached to the selected span — both automated eval results and human annotations.
+Add a score to any trace directly from the trace drawer, with no queue required.
+Evaluations tab in the trace drawer showing inline annotation scores alongside automated eval results The Evaluations tab lists every score attached to the selected span: both automated eval results and human annotations.
 Each row shows the score name, label/value, and reason; annotations carry an annotation badge to distinguish them from automated scores.

 1